zappascout/devil_notes-sources/docs/notes_6_devil.md

 ###76
-==the signal reaches that neighbor neuron at best 50 percent of the time==: from "[Stochastic resonance in Hodgkin-Huxley neuron induced by unreliable synaptic transmission][neuron]", Guo et al, Journal of Theoretical Biology, Volume 308, 7 September 2012: "Several previous experimental studies have found that the successful rate of a postsynaptic neuron responding to the presynaptic spike input is typically less than fifty percent (Allen and Stevens, 1994, Branco and Staras, 2009, Rosenmund et
+==the signal reaches that neighbor neuron at best 50 percent of the time==: from "[Stochastic resonance in Hodgkin-Huxley neuron induced by unreliable synaptic transmission][neuron]", Guo et al, *Journal of Theoretical Biology*, Volume 308, 7 September 2012: "Several previous experimental studies have found that the successful rate of a postsynaptic neuron responding to the presynaptic spike input is typically less than fifty percent (Allen and Stevens, 1994, Branco and Staras, 2009, Rosenmund et